Gambler's Ruin and the ICM: ICM and regression for gambler's ruin

 \begin{example} Table~\ref{exact-regression} compares exact values of $P_{A,B,C}(\sigma)$ with its interpolation approximation $\bar P_{A,B,C}(\sigma)$ and its regression-corrected ICM $\hat P_{A,B,C}(\sigma)$.
 In the two examples, which are representative, we find that, for $\sigma=321$ and $\sigma=312$ (and their ``complements'' $\sigma=231$ and $\sigma=132$), the regression approximation is often accurate to six significant digits (except near the boundary of $\mathscr{X}$).
 But with $\sigma=213$ (and $\sigma=123$) the regression approximation is not as good, perhaps only three or four significant digits.
 In the latter case, we see from Table~\ref{coeffs} that the estimated regression coefficients are substantially larger, which is indicative of a poorer fit.
 On the other hand, the interpolation approximation is typically accurate to four or five decimal places.

 \begin{example}[Example \ref{wsop-interp3} continued] Recall that, in Example~\ref{wsop-interp3}, we estimated $P_{A,B,C}(\sigma)$ when $A=169$, $B=301$, and $C=817$.
 We did so using linear interpolation based on the $N=300$ data.
-Results are restated in Table~\ref{approx-poker} (row~(b)), so that we can compare them with the ICM (row~(a)) and the regression approximation (row~(c)), which used \eqref{phat} (and $\hat p_{312}$ and $\hat p_{213}$) with $A$, $B$, and $C$ as above and $N=1287$.
+Results are restated in Table~\ref{approx-poker} (row~(c)), so that we can compare them with the ICM (row~(a)), Monte Carlo (row (b)), and the regression approximation (row~(d)), which used \eqref{phat} (and its analogues for $\sigma=312$ and $\sigma=213$) with $A$, $B$, and $C$ as above and $N=1287$.

 We find that linear interpolation and linear regression match to four or more decimal places, Monte Carlo to three, and ICM to one or two. \end{example}

 \end{example}